 - 18 oz

 Patricia was born in 1960 into the Acoma Sun Clan.
 She is the great-granddaughter of Lupe Chavez; granddaughter of Jessie Garcia and Andrea Lowden; daughter of Anita Garcia Lowden; niece of Marcus Garcia, Chester Garcia, Lori Garcia, Tina Garcia, and Stella Shutiva; and sister of Jerilyn Emanuel.
-Patricia is known for her Anasazi revival black-on-white and traditional pots.
+Patricia is known for her Ancestral Pueblo (formerly referred to as Anasazi) revival black-on-white and traditional pots.